 Certain types of property income are subject to additional rules, such as distributions from real estate investment trusts (REITs) and property authorised investment funds (PAIFs).
-The special treatment that applies to furnished holiday lets will be withdrawn from 2025/26.
+The special treatment that applied to furnished holiday lets was withdrawn from the start of 2025/26.